Katie Beach

 Michelle McGee is the Executive Vice President, Client Engagement and Delivery at Laudio, where she leads the strategic direction and execution of client engagement, implementation, and service delivery.
 In her role, Michelle oversees initiatives that enhance client satisfaction, deepen partnerships, and maximize client value by helping organizations achieve impactful outcomes through Laudio's solutions.
 Before joining Laudio, Michelle was an Operating Partner and Executive-in-Residence at Cranemere, LLC, a long-term holding company with operations in New York, London, and Washington, DC.
 Prior to her time at Cranemere, Michelle was at The Advisory Board Company for 24 years (later acquired by Optum) where she served in a variety of capacities including, Senior Vice President, Strategic Accounts, driving growth and client strategy for their largest health system accounts and leading the Client Engagement team for the $250M business intelligence division.
 Michelle holds a Bachelor of Science in Economics from Vanderbilt University.

-Paula Menkosy M.A.
+Paula Menkosky M.A.

 Chief Human Resources Officer, Mayo Clinic

-Paula Menkosy M.A.
+Paula Menkosky M.A.

 Paula Menkosky is the Chief Human Resources Officer for Mayo Clinic.
 A role she assumed in July 2022.
 Paula is responsible for Mayo Clinic’s people strategy and HR operations that attracts and retains a global workforce of over 80,000 employees.
 She is the administrative leader of the People and Culture Committee where she partners closely with Dr. Charanjit Rihal, who serves as the committee’s chair.